givasile/effector/docs/docs/synthetic-examples/01_linear_model.md

-# A very gentle introduction to Feature Effect methods
+# Intro to Feature Effect methods with a linear model

 This tutorial is a (slow and gentle) introduction to the basic global [feature effect methods](https://christophm.github.io/interpretable-ml-book/global-methods.html) and the `Effector` package.
 If you only care about using `Effector`'s API, you can go directly to the [Conclusion](#conclusion).